 This course provokes an appreciation for the global challenges as well as opportunities that lie ahead and the important role that businesses can play in addressing these challenges.
 This course will consist of two immersive and interactive experiences organized around understanding global challenges and designing business solutions on the topics of poverty and environmental sustainability.
 4 graduate hours.
 No professional credit.
 Credit is not given for both MBA 546 and BADM 590, Global Business Horizons.

-This course enables students to understand how globalization changes consumers at a psychological level, and provides tools for infusing brands with cultural meanings—creating iconic brands—that can resonate with global consumers.
+Enables students to understand how globalization changes consumers and employees at a psychological level, and provides tools for infusing brands with cultural meanings—creating iconic brands—that can resonate with global consumers.
 The focus is on understanding that culture exists in the mind (e.g., values and beliefs) as well as in the environment (e.g., objects, brands, and institutions), and that globalization creates multi-cultural spaces in contemporary societies.
-In addition, this course seeks to examine some of the ways in which people evaluate problems associated with human conduct and moral conflict.
-This course in business ethics and corporate responsibility seeks to bridge the gap between the moral behavior of the individual as a private citizen and the challenges afforded by organized business activity in the marketplace.
+The course provides cultural frameworks for better understanding cross-cultural consumer behavior and for more effectively managing organizations across cultural boundaries.
+In addition, the course introduces the key functions of a global marketer attempting an entry in a new market: sizing the market, understanding the cultural background of consumers in the new market (and how they differ from those of the home market), anticipating cultural differences in consumer behavior, evaluating whether to standardize or adapt the marketing mix, and developing a marketing plan that can resonate at the cultural level.
 4 graduate hours.
 No professional credit.
-Credit is not given for both MBA 547 and BADM 590, Global Impact: Cultural Psychology & Business Ethics.
+Credit is not given towards graduation for both MBA 547 and BADM 590, Global Impact: Cultural Psychology & Business Ethics.

 This course seeks to understand how firms adapt to, react towards, and shape the global economy.
 Students should be able to evaluate markets and the best strategies firms should follow when operating globally.
 4 graduate hours.
 No professional credit.
 Credit is not given for both MBA 548 and BADM 590, Global Strategy.